PlaceOS/docs/how-to/location-services/meraki-tracking.md

 This will query for devices on the network and map MAC addresses to usernames.

 This enables the location functionality via the `locate_user(email, username)` function.
-See the location services document for more information on how this works.
+See the [location services](location-services.md) document for more information on how this works.

 #### Cisco Meraki Maps to PlaceOS Zones

-To configure a map ID to zone mapping
+To configure a map ID to zone mapping:

 1. In Backoffice execute `Dashboard.sync_floorplan_sizes`
 2. View and then copy the result, this shows the IDs and floor names